 Waiting Period in Health Insurance

-The waiting period in health insurance refers to the duration before which certain diseases will not be covered by health insurance.
-You should go through the policy terms & conditions carefully and buy a health insurance policy with a minimal waiting period so that you can avail coverage for these diseases.
+The waiting period in medical insurance refers to the duration before which certain medical conditions or diseases will not be covered by the insurance provider.
+You should go through the policy terms & conditions carefully and buy a health insurance policy with a minimal waiting period so that you can avail coverage for certain diseases without any hassle.

 Read More